CONTENTS

 INR and PTT abnormalities

-- These abnormalities may not correspond to clinical hypocoagulability (since they measure only clotting factors, but do not reflect deficiencies which may be occurring in anticoagulant factors, such as protein C and protein S).
+- These abnormalities may not correspond to clinical hypocoagulability (they measure only clotting factors but do not reflect deficiencies that may be occurring in anticoagulant factors, such as protein C and protein S).

 - In sepsis-induced DIC, PTT prolongation may lag behind PT prolongation as DIC develops.
 This occurs because the PTT is reduced by elevated factor VIII levels.
 (27578502)